nordicsmartgovernment/controlled-vocabularies/NordicRoles/NordicRoleVocabulary.md

 # Nordic Role Vocabulary (Test Version)

 **Title:** Nordic Role Vocabulary
-**Description:** Test version of the Nordic role vocabulary based on board- and company-related roles across Sweden, Norway, Finland, and Iceland.
+**Description:** Test version of the Nordic role vocabulary based on legal entity related roles across Sweden, Norway, Finland, and Iceland.
 **Note:** This is a test version and may change.

 ## Top Concepts